ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_csharp_insert_namespace_expr` option

+By default, when YCM inserts a namespace, it will insert the `using` statement under the nearest `using` statement.
+You may prefer that the `using` statement is inserted somewhere, for example, to preserve sorting.
+If so, you can set this option to override this behaviour.

-If you desired to control where YCM inserts namespaces, set this option.
-When YCM inserts a namespace, by default, it will insert the namespace under the nearest using statement.
-When this option is set, YCM will instead set the global variable `g:ycm_namespace_to_insert` to the namespace to insert, and then evaluate this option's value as an expression.
-The expression is responsible for inserting the namespace.
+When this option is set, instead of inserting the `using` statement itself, YCM will set the global variable `g:ycm_namespace_to_insert` to the namespace to insert, and then evaluate this option's value as an expression.
+The option's expression is responsible for inserting the namespace - the default insertion will not occur.

-Default: `''`
+Default: ''

     let g:ycm_csharp_insert_namespace_expr = ''